 Pureeing the cherries to make the coulis

-- Let the cooked cherries cool down and then add them into a blender.
+- Let the cooked cherry mixture cool down and then add them into a blender or food processor.

 - Add water and process them for about 10 to 15 seconds.
 Processing the cherries will make it easier to strain and squeeze out the cooked cherries.